elizabethsabernethy/phase-4-final-project/README.md

   1. Museums= has_many :paintings, has_many :artists, through: :paintings
   2. Artists= has_many :paintings, has_many :museums, through :paintings
   3. Paintings= belongs_to :museum, belongs_to :artist (joins table)

-## Museum add button at bottom of museum, with single input box for name
-## --> collector is created with user signup?

 # Validations
 - Museum : must have name and be unique